Filipanderssondev/course3_projectgroup2_security_system/Variable och function-list.md

 alarmDeactivated()
 Waits for buttonState to record a change in the state of the BUTTON, thereafter proceed with breaking out of the loop caused by alarmRinging(), followed immediately by invoking noTune(BUZZER) to turn off the alarm.
-Also informs the user by invoking both writeToLCD() and writeToSerialMonitor to tell them thar the alarm has been deactivated.
+Also informs the user by invoking both writeToLCD() and writeToSerialMonitor to tell them that the alarm has been deactivated.
 ```